JhaAnurag/Second-Order-Dynamics-Animation/README.md

 ## Usage
 1. Open `index.html` in a browser.
-2. Move the mouse to set the target position.
+2. Move the mouse to see the circle move.
 3. Adjust the control sliders to see the effect on motion.

 ## License